 Active share is one useful tool among many others when evaluating mutual fund manager skill.
-Investors should also consider a variety of other risk and performance metrics when choosing a manager.
+Although investors should not conclude that fund managers with high active share will always deliver benchmarkbeating returns.
+These managers may also underperform the index.
+For these reasons, investors should also consider other risk and performance metrics when choosing a manager.
 Different market capitalizations and investment categories may also affect active share.

 1 Martijn Cremers and Ankur Pareek, “Patient Capital Outperformance: The Investment Skill of High Active Share Managers Who Trade Infrequently,” The Journal of Financial Economics, December 2015.
 Study analyzed a sample of equity mutual funds from 1990 - 2013 and institutional portfolios from 1984 - 2012.
 Results may vary when analyzing different time periods.